 Mr Price to buy South African kitchenware retailer Yuppiechef

-March 15 (Reuters) - Mr Price Group said on Monday it has agreed to purchase privately-owned South African omni-channel kitchenware retailer Yuppiechef.
+March 15 (Reuters) - South African budget retailer Mr Price Group said on Monday it would buy privately-owned kitchenware company Yuppiechef in a cash deal to bolster its online presence and premium offerings.

+Without revealing the deal size, Mr Price said the purchase consideration for the South African omni-channel retailer represents about 1% of its market capitalisation.

+Mr Price Group's current market cap is 47.29 billion rand ($3.17 billion), according to Refinitiv Eikon.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.